-The annual CrabFest is postponed until next year, but the Rotary Club of Los Gatos has some new plans for 2021.
-Save the date for Saturday, January 30th at 5pm!
+While the annual CrabFest is postponed another year, the Rotary Club of Los Gatos is continuing a new tradition with their 2nd annual Virtual WineFest & Auction!
+Save the date for Saturday, January 29th at 5pm!

 Virtual WineFest & Auction

-Registration is now open through the Los Gatos Rotary website.
-Check the Virtual WineFest & Auction event page for ticket sales, event details and updates, to view the silent auction catalogue, contact the event team, or donate directly to the fundraiser.
-Each ticket is for a two-person tasting experience at a cost of $150.
+For ticket sales, event details and updates, contact the event team, or donate directly check the Los Gatos Rotary website and Virtual WineFest & Auction event page.
+Each ticket is for a 2-person tasting experience at a cost of $150.

 Last Saturday we had family in town, so instead of hunkering-down at home to watch the Oscars, we enjoyed a night on the town to try someplace new to us: We Olive in downtown Los Gatos.